andkrau/tcl-nocgi/README.md

     header_lines_max
     Maximum number of header lines to accept.
 This may be removed in favor of the upstream server handling any such limits.

-    request_timeout
-    Number of milliseconds to wait for a request to finish.
-This may be removed in favor of the upstream server handling any such limits.

     listen_port
     Listen on the specified port number.